TAC L2P Driver Mentors

-For a young person, having a driver’s license, particularly in a regional area, opens up employment, training and social opportunities.
+For a young person, having a driver’s licence, particularly in a regional area, opens up employment, training and social opportunities.
 In addition, research has found that 120 hours of driving practice can significantly reduce the likelihood of crash involvement for young drivers.

-As well as reducing the likelihood of crash involvement for young drivers, the program provides an opportunity to link a generous community member to others in need of support and time.
+As well as this, the program provides an opportunity to link a generous community member to others in need of support and time.